alaudet/raspi-sump/docs/installation.md

 The raspisump package automatically enables its nginx configuration and removes the default nginx site during install.
 No manual nginx configuration is required.

+!!! warning "Existing web server conflict"
+    If **apache2** or **lighttpd** is already running on the Pi, the installer will skip enabling the nginx site to avoid a port conflict.
+You will see a warning message at the end of the install.
+Resolve the conflict, then enable the site manually:

+    ```bash
+    sudo ln -s /etc/nginx/sites-available/raspi-sump /etc/nginx/sites-enabled/raspi-sump
+    sudo systemctl reload nginx
+    ```

 ---